Swagger2Markup/swagger2markup-cli/README.md

 ## Overview

-This is CLI for [Swagger2Markup](https://github.com/Swagger2Markup/swagger2markup).
+This is a CLI for [Swagger2Markup](https://github.com/Swagger2Markup/swagger2markup).
 It converts a Swagger JSON or YAML file into several AsciiDoc or GitHub Flavored Markdown documents which can be combined with hand-written documentation.
 The Swagger source file can be located locally or remotely via HTTP.
 Swagger2Markup supports the Swagger 1.2 and 2.0 specification.

 ## Reference documentation